macisamuele/language-formatters-pre-commit-hooks/README.md

 ### How to deal with multiple Java versions?

-This might be relavant for `pretty-format-java` and `pretty-format-kotlin` hooks.
+This might be relevant for `pretty-format-java` and `pretty-format-kotlin` hooks.
-The hooks depends on having `java` on version 11 or greather installed on your machine.
+The hooks depends on having `java` on version **11** or greater installed on your machine.

-Still, as you're working with compiled-to-JVM languages it would be reasonable to assume that `java` would be installed on your system, but then it would not be reasonable thinking that you have the minimum required version insalled.
+As you're working with _compiled-to-JVM_ languages, we assume that you have `java` installed on your system.
+You might not have the minimum required version installed.

-To work-around such type of issue you have 2 main approaches available
+To work-around such scenario you have 2 approaches available:

-1. Have multiple JAVA versions installed on your system and ensure that while running the pre-commit hooks JRE 11+ is available on your `PATH` variable (ie. `PATH=${JRE_11_PATH}:${PATH} pre-commit run`).
+1. Have multiple `java` versions installed on your system and ensure that while running the pre-commit hooks JRE 11+ is available on your `PATH` variable (ie. `PATH=${JRE_11_PATH}:${PATH} pre-commit run`).

 2. Work around the issue by using [`docker`](https://www.docker.com/).
     ⚠: This approach has been tested (at the time of writing) on Linux and MacOS.

-    The appraoch should be prefered if you cannot install an additional JRE version on your system or if doing so is a big request (think to CI system within companies) but be aware that you ned to have `docker` installed on your system.
+    The latter approach should be preferred if you cannot install an additional JRE version on your system or if doing is unfeasible (e.g. on a CI system).
+Please note you need to have `docker` installed on your system.

     Add the following `Dockerfile` on your repository root (same directory where `.pre-commit-config.yaml` is stored)

     ```Dockerfile
     FROM python:3.7-alpine

-    # Install JRE-11 as we will run pre-commit hooks that depends an JAVA 11+
+    # Install JRE-11 as we will run pre-commit hooks that depends an Java 11+
     RUN apk add --no-cache openjdk11-jre

     ENV PRE_COMMIT_HOME /pre-commit-docker-cache